kodak-fruit/tracktastic/README.md

    overdue = overdue_duration / time_between_plays
    ```

-#### Explanation of Overdue Factor

 The overdue factor measures how overdue a track is for being played again.
-A higher overdue factor indicates that a track has not been played for a longer time than expected based on its play rate.
-This metric helps in identifying tracks that might need attention or re-evaluation, especially in creating playlists or deciding which tracks to promote or demote.
+Positive values indicates that a track has not been played for a longer time than expected based on its play rate.
+This metric has a minimum value of -1.

 ### Score Calculation